moledoc/depr_showcase/README.md

 * Simple csv parser in haskell - When compiled, takes a filepath and parses the contents to a matrix, where each matrix row corresponds to row in a file.
 Each comma separated item is it's own item inside the row list.
 * FizzBuzz - Implementations of fizzbuzz in different languages.
 Tried to make them bit more efficient, than the most simple solution.
 However, I haven't benchmarked them.
+* Airflow-example - This is just to display, that I am familiar with airflow.
+This example was one of my homeworks in Data-Engineering course.
+In this project, I am responsible of the dag, that is located in dags/ directory.
+All the other setup (airflow and docker) was not done by me in this case.